redis/ioredis/README.md

 4. Transparent key prefixing.
 5. Abstraction for Lua scripting, allowing you to define custom commands.
 6. Support for binary data.
-7. Support for TLS.
+7. Support for TLS 🔒.
 8. Support for offline queue and ready checking.
 9. Support for ES6 types, such as `Map` and `Set`.
-10. Support for GEO commands (Redis 3.2 Unstable).
+10. Support for GEO commands 📍.
+11. Support for Redis ACL.
-11. Sophisticated error handling strategy.
+12. Sophisticated error handling strategy.
-12. Support for NAT mapping.
+13. Support for NAT mapping.
-13. Support for autopipelining
+14. Support for autopipelining

 # Links